 Aside from an eyewitness, expert testimony could also be used to help explain who caused the accident, even if you cannot remember those details.

-Speak to an Attorney First
+Speak to a Licensed Texas Attorney First

 It is in your best interest to speak to an experienced lawyer before talking to the insurance company.
 Your attorney can even deal with the insurance company on your behalf to help protect your claim.
 This could potentially help you avoid a long negotiation process and possibly a lawsuit.